 - Drive only when there is no traffic

 - Can only drive at daytime when the weather is good

 Many people answer this part of the form “less than honestly.”
-They fear Social Security will judge them as not worthy of benefits if they have trouble handling their money.
-Some are also concerned that if they don’t check “YES” and do receive benefits, someone else will control their benefits.
+They fear that the Social Security Administration will judge them as not worthy of Social Security Disability benefits if they have trouble handling their money.
+Some are also concerned that if they don’t check “YES” and do receive Social Security Disability benefits, someone else will control their benefits.

 Seem familiar?
 This is essentially the same question you were asked in question 10.
 The SSD Function Report intentionally asks similar questions to test the integrity of your answers.
 Remember, consistency is everything.
 Answers to Question 10 should be honest and complete, and they should be consistent with your answers to Question 18.

 Function Report Question #22: Do you currently take any medicines for your illnesses, injuries, or conditions?
 If “YES,” do any of your medicines cause side effects?

 Make sure you take the time to list all medications that you take or were taking during your disability.
 If you have side effects from your medications, be sure to list them.
 The form doesn’t give you enough space to answer this question properly.
 You must use a separate piece of paper to answer this question well.
 Just print or write your answers on a separate piece of paper and attach it to your application.